cantikapf/IR-study-companion/_chapters/042-international-law-issues-and-international-dispute-settlement/093-IHRL.md

 title: International Human Right Law
 slug: international-human-right-law
 abstract: International human rights law (IHRL) is a body of international laws designed to protect and promote the rights and freedoms of all individuals, regardless of their nationality or status.
+simple_summary: "Think of this chapter like the rules of a playground.
+Without rules, kids might fight or take each other's toys.
+In the world, countries need rules (called International Law) so they know how to trade, travel, and solve arguments without going to war!"
 ---

 ## Introduction to IHRL

-International human rights law (IHRL) refers to the body of international laws designed to promote human rights around the world.
+**International** **human** rights law (**IHRL**) refers to the body of international laws designed to promote human rights around the world.
 At its core, IHRL aims to protect the inherent dignity and equal worth of all human beings.

 IHRL is founded on the principle that all people should enjoy basic rights and fundamental freedoms regardless of their nationality, gender, race, ethnicity, language, or other status.
 It recognizes that human rights are universal - meaning they apply to every single person equally.